Decentralized Medical Records Storage on Blockchain

 uint256 timestamp;

-address createdBy; // address of medical institution
+address createdBy; // medical institution address

 RecordType recordType; // DIAGNOSIS, LAB_RESULT, PRESCRIPTION, IMAGING